PilotGtec/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk overlayinghists](figure/overlayinghists.png)

-Except for a noticeable spike at around the 23rd bin, there is a very good agreement between the two sets of data.
+Except for a noticeable spike at around the 23rd bin in the `activity2` histogram (lighter gray), there is a very good agreement between the two sets of data.
 For `activity2`, the mean and median of the number of total steps per day is 10766 and 10766, respectively.
 For `activity`, the values are 10766 and 10765, respectively.
-Results show that by imputing the `NA` values with the average values taken from *typical day* information, the mean for the total number of steps per day is retained, while the median is slightly shifted.
+Results show that by imputing the average values taken from *typical day* information with the `NA` values, the mean for the total number of steps per day is retained, while the median is slightly shifted.

 ####Weekend vs Weekday Activity Patterns